 - Butter and flour a mini bundt cake pan and set aside.
 Note: the pan I used makes 6 medium sized bundt cakes.

 - Prepare the cake mix and pour into cake pan.
 Bake as directed.

-- Cool cakes and slice off a very small amount of the bottom (as little as possible) so that bundts can stand upright without wobbling.
+- Cool cakes and slice off a very small amount of the bottom (as little as possible) so that cakes can stand upright without wobbling.

 - Prepare the glaze by mixing confectioners sugar, milk, lemon juice and vanilla extract in a bowl until smooth.
 Glaze should be thick but pourable.
 Add more powdered sugar or milk as needed.
 Separate into small bowls and tint with gel food coloring.

 - Stuff the centers of each bundt cake with candy, the more the better, and top with glaze.
-Try not to get too much glaze in the center.
+Try not to get too much glaze in the center as it will keep the candy from pouring out.
 Top with more candy.